cvcassady/RecipeBot/README.md

 * **CleanIngredients** is a semicolon delimited string of processed ingredients
 * **ImageAvailable** describes whether or not an image exists for a given recipe (some don't have images)
 * **English** describes whether or not the recipe was written in the English language

+To make this table, open SQLite in the desired folder and paste the following table creation statement:

 >     CREATE TABLE Recipe(
 >        ID TEXT PRIMARY KEY     NOT NULL,